Light- and heavy-quark symmetries and the $Y(4230)$, $Y(4360)$, $Y(4500)$, $Y(4620)$ and $X(4630)$ resonances: Predictions and power countings

 There is a way out of this predicament though: we do not expect all the couplings to be equally important and a few couplings might provide a larger contribution to binding than others.
 This idea might have support in phenomenology: for instance, vector meson exchange together with vector meson dominance~\cite{Peng:2021hkr} suggest a really strong electric dipole term (and to a lesser extent, magnetic quadrupole term) mediating the $D^{(*)} \to D_{1(2)}^{(*)}$ family of transitions.
 This type of vector meson exchange generates a potential with the same operator structure as the $D_b$ term (or the $D_c$ term for the magnetic quadrupole transition) in the S-wave contact-range potential.
 It happens that the $D_b$ coupling might be strong enough as to bind the $D \bar{D}_1$ system by itself, and the same might be true for the $D_c$ coupling and the $D^* \bar{D}_1$ system.
 If this is the case, it might be possible to ignore the other couplings at lowest order.

-Within the EFT language we do not necessarily worry about the microscopic origin of the contact-range potential we use.
+Within the EFT language we do not necessarily worry about the microscopic origin of the contact-range potential we use, be it either light-meson exchange or shorter-range $c\bar{c}$ components of the wave function~\cite{Li:2009zu}.
 Instead we simply point out that there are several possible {\it power countings}, i.e. different ways in which to order the operators of the EFT from more to less relevant.
 The power counting can be simply assumed, where its suitability and correctness can be later judged on the basis of the predictions a particular power counting entails.
 In this regard we will explore power countings in which the $D_b$ and $D_c$ couplings are conjectured to be more relevant than the $C_a$ and $C_b$ couplings.